 About 50% of all marriages in the US end up in a divorce and about 50% of founders are no longer the CEO after 3 years into a venture either.
 As much as a divorce can be painful and costly, the same goes for co-founders splitting up when they feel that they are no longer aligned towards the same goals.

-Here are a few tips and insights on how to look for, choose, and forecast an upcoming co-founder relationship:
+Here are a few tips and insights on how to look for and choose upcoming co-founders:

 Good Working Relationship

 You don’t need to be friends, but it would be good if you at least like each other or have some similarities or common interests with your co-founders.
 There is the concept of the “look-alike” rule, which I personally use a lot when hiring or considering someone to become a co-founder for my next company.
 Would I be up for going for a drink with that person after work, to go through everything with them at the end of a day, to confide and discuss my thoughts and get straight and honest feedback?
 If the answer is yes, then it’s already a great deal.

 Mutual respect is the second most important thing.
 You need to respect your co-founder and trust them blindly in all professional matters.
 If it’s a CTO, you need to be sure that he or she is always acting in the best interest of the company, can lead a team of developers and machine learning engineers, and is always capable of building a product at its estimated complexity.

 I am simple in this way – I always give my full trust first and then see if that person can maintain and respect that trust.
 If it turns out that the person has failed the given trust, it’s better to cut off the relationship straight away.
 There may never be the right moment to do it, but it’s better to cut it off sooner rather than later.
 In fact, the sooner the better.

 Red Flags to Watch out For